SIKKIM TOURISM GUIDE:

 Famous for Kanchendzonga, the third highest mountain in the world at 8,586m, the mountain kingdom of Sikkim has a tremendous variety of plant and wildlife besides a diverse ethnic mix of peoples with rich cultural traditions.
 One of the smallest states of India, it is bounded by Nepal to the west and Bhutan to the east; by the Tibet Autonomous Region of China to the north and northeast and by West Bengal to the south.

 Gangtok – The Capital of Sikkim

 Sikkimese life is centred around Gangtok.
-Its Buddhist past is the root of its appeal for visitors, and remains evident at the impressive Institute of Tibetology, the Enchey Monastery, Pemayengtse and the marvellous Rumtek Monastery not far away, the last a thriving centre of Mahayana Buddhism.
+Its Buddhist past is the root of its appeal for visitors, and remains evident at the impressive Institute of Tibetology, the Enchey Monastery, Pemayengtse and the marvelous Rumtek Monastery not far away, the last a thriving center of Mahayana Buddhism.
 Sikkim’s pride, the orchid, is nurtured at the Orchid Sanctuary and other sites in and around Gangtok.
 Among the festive attraction of this hilly capital is the flower show that is held over here every spring near White Hall, the Governor’s residence on the ridge above town.
-Trekking in Sikkim is another adventure sports that attracts lot’s of trekkers to visit the state.
+Trekking in Sikkim is another adventure sports that attract lot’s of trekkers to visit the state.

 Sikkim – History & Ethnicity

 Ruled by the Namgyal (Lepcha) clan since the 15th century, Sikkim lost much land to the British and to Nepal and Bhutan in the 18th century.
 With the defeat of the Nepali army by the British in 1817, southern Sikkim was given back to the ruler, in exchange for the hill that later became known as Darjeeling.